 Address: 2483 William Flynn Hwy, Butler, PA 16001

 Does the phrase “World’s Largest Train Store” excite you?
 Then you should definitely make a trip to Charles Ro Supply Company.
 This huge toy store looks just like a train station, and it is filled with every kind of train toy you can imagine!
 Climb the stairs to the second level to see an intricate train set in motion.
 This store is mostly geared toward collectors, but there’s always something magical in store for kids as well.

 Although FAO Schwarz is no longer in business, it’s still worth taking a trip down memory lane to commemorate this incredible toy store.
-If you never visited this store in real life, you’ll almost certainly seen it in the movies.
-The huge floor piano was part of a scene in Big, and it was also the set for Duncan’s Toy Chest in Home Alone 2: Lost in New York.
-This incredible toy store was a popular tourist destination as well as a local favorite.
-It had life sized games, dolls, and more, plus just about any toy you could imagine!
+If you never visited this store in real life, you’ll almost certainly see it in the movies.
+The huge floor piano was part of a scene in the movie "Big", and it was also the set for Duncan’s Toy Chest in Home Alone 2: Lost in New York.
+This incredible toy store was a popular tourist destination, as well as a local favorite.
+It had life-sized games, dolls, and more, plus just about any toy you could imagine!